University of Illinois Classes

 Students who want to continue projects from this class into the spring can do so via an independent study.

-In response to rising demand for classes related to makerspace technologies and design thinking we have added a 50 seat lecture + lab format class for students, particularly those in informatics, education, art and library and information science.
-This class will include:
+In response to rising demand for classes related to makerspace technologies and design thinking we have added a 40 seat lecture + lab format class for students, particularly those in informatics, education, art and library and information science.
+This class includes:

 - A one hour lecture on concepts related to design topics like user experience design and education topics like metacognitive learning strategies